linzhangcs/linzhangcs.github.io/_posts/2017-09-27-laser-cutter.md

 ![Vectorworks](https://github.com/linzhangcs/linzhangcs.github.io/blob/master/img/fab/automata/vectorworks.png?raw=true)

 Once I have the Vectorworks files, I tried to convert it to illustrator file.
 I ran into problem with the file not printing.
-The .ai file would open, and with correct linewidth (0.1 pt), color( RGB: 255, 0 ,0), and setting (auto focus: on, width: 12 inches, height: 11 inches, speed: 20%, power: 40%, frequency: 500 for 50W laser cutter); however, the job would start and end right way.
+The .ai file would open, and with correct line width (0.1 pt), color( RGB: 255, 0 ,0), and setting (auto focus: on, width: 12 inches, height: 11 inches, speed: 20%, power: 40%, frequency: 500 for 50W laser cutter); however, the job would start and end right way.
 I asked multiple shop staffs’ and classmates’ help.
 After hours of trying to fix the .ai file, I decided to export it differently, and that made the problem much easier to solve.

 After I cut out the box design, folding it become a problem, because I didn’t account for the thickness of the new material.